 A Class II bicycle lane long Annadale Avenue.
-Photo credit: Self Help Enterprises
+Photo credit: Self-Help Enterprises

-THE ANNADALE MODE SHIFT will help make active transportation options safer and convenient for the Transform Fresno community.
-The project plans to install approximately 1,196 linear feet (0.2 miles) of Class II bicycle lanes, 1,154 linear feet (0.2 miles) of new sidewalk, signage for 1,085 linear feet (0.2 miles) of Class III bike lanes, and street lighting on East Annadale Avenue between South MLK Jr. Boulevard and South Elm Avenue.
-The project will close a gap of pedestrian path and improve connectivity along a street that links West Fresno Elementary and Middle Schools, the Mary Ella Brown Community Building, the Clinica Sierra Vista Health Center, and current and proposed affordable housing developments, including Annadale Commons.
-By encouraging alternative modes of travel and shifting more trips out of cars, the project will reduce traditional vehicle miles traveled (VMT), thereby reducing tailpipe GHG emissions.
+THE ANNADALE MODE SHIFT makes active transportation options safer and more convenient for the Transform Fresno community.
+The project installed approximately 1,196 linear feet (0.2 miles) of Class II bicycle lanes, 1,154 linear feet (0.2 miles) of new sidewalk, signage for 1,085 linear feet (0.2 miles) of Class III bike lanes, and street lighting on East Annadale Avenue between South MLK Jr. Boulevard and South Elm Avenue.
+The project closed a gap in pedestrian pathways and improved connectivity along a street which links West Fresno Elementary and Middle Schools, the Mary Ella Brown Community Building, the Clinica Sierra Vista Health Center, and current and proposed affordable housing developments, including Annadale Commons.
+By encouraging alternative modes of travel and shifting more trips out of cars, the project should reduce traditional vehicle miles traveled (VMT), thereby reducing tailpipe GHG emissions.

-Self-Help Enterprises serves as the lead partner for this project.
-Supporting partners include the City of Fresno Department of Public Works, which will provide long-term operations and maintenance of the improvements.
-Self-Help Enterprises will use leverage funds to conduct public outreach to educate residents and other community members on the transportation options and to connect them with existing subsidy programs such as Taxi Scrip, Handy Ride, and other City of Fresno Transit programs.
+Self-Help Enterprises served as the lead partner for the project.
+Supporting partners included the City of Fresno Department of Public Works, which provides long-term operations and maintenance for the improvements.
+Self-Help Enterprises used leverage funds to conduct public outreach to educate residents and other community members on the transportation options and to connect them with existing subsidy programs, such as Taxi Scrip, Handy Ride, and other City of Fresno Transit programs.